 - Japanese Knotweed Flowers – Cream white in colour, 0.5cm wide, forms clustered panicles that can grow to 10cm.
 Blooms very late summer (August/September)

 - Japanese Knotweed Height – Typically grows to 2.1m (7ft) but can grow up to 3m (9.8ft).

 - Japanese Knotweed Leaves – Light green with red or purple flecks.
 Heart or shovel-shaped with a pointed tip and shoot out from nodes in a zig-zag pattern.
 New Japanese Knotweed leaves are rolled up with dark red veins while mature leaves can grow up to 20cm.

-- Japanese Knotweed Stem – Grows in a zig-zag pattern, green with purple and red speckles, hollow and grows to 2-3 metres in height.
+- Japanese Knotweed Stem – Grow in a zig-zag pattern, green with purple and red speckles, hollow and grows to 2-3 metres in height.
 Can Grow up to 2cm a day.

 - Japanese Knotweed Roots (Rhizomes) – Outside is dark brown, inside is orange/yellow.
-Can grow 3 metres deep and up to 7 metres horizontally, but also known to grow more if weather conditions are ideal.
+Can grow 3 metres deep and between 2 to 7 metres horizontally, depending on soil and weather conditions.
 The diameter is approximately 20cm.

 - Japanese Knotweed Growth Rate – Can grow up to 10cm per day during late spring / early summer.

 - Japanese Knotweed Seeds – Heart-shaped and feature small wings.
 Extremely rare for seeds to germinate.
 New plants grow from nodes or pieces of green stem in soil or water.

 - Japanese Knotweed Species – Reynoutria japonica from the Polygonaceae family.